 Even those who own other parlor guitars priced much higher have good things to say about the BR-341.
 It also scores good points with its boutique guitar appeal, thanks to its elegant binding, soundhole rings, and slotted headstock design, which complements its natural finish.

 The slim profile neck has an Indian rosewood fingerboard with a 1 7/8″ wide nut and 24.75″ scale length.

 All these features add up to a familiar yet comfortable playability.
-If you’re looking to get the most out of your money then check out the Blueridge BR-341.
+If you want to get the most out of your money, check out the Blueridge BR-341.

-If you feel there’s a guitar we’ve missed which should be in the list above, please tell us about it in the comments below.
+There you have it, the best parlor guitars of the three price groups.
+If you feel there’s a guitar we’ve missed that should be in the list above, please tell us about it in the comments below.